IELTS Exam Dates and Planning

 - wish to evaluate their proficiency in English

-IELTS dates in India
+IELTS Exam Dates in India for 2024

-Preparing for the IELTS
+Preparing for the IELTS Exam

 Test takers are advised to communicate in English as much as possible.
 Communication should not just be restricted to speaking but also include reading, listening and writing in English.